bathos/Ecmascript-Sublime/excelsior.tmTheme.moved.md

 # This file has been moved!

-The `excelsior.tmTheme` file is now located under `./nested/build/ecmascript/exelsior.tmTheme`.
+The actual `excelsior.tmTheme` file is now located under `./nested/build/ecmascript/exelsior.tmTheme`.
+The `excelsior.tmTheme` file you see in this directory is a symbollic link to that relative path.

-You can generate the file like so:
+You can generate the actual `.tmTheme` file like so:
 ```sh
 $ cd ./nested
 $ npm i